Clinical Trial Data

 RYSTIGGO demonstrated rapid, clinically meaningful, and statistically significant improvements in patients' activities of daily living in a 6-week treatment cycle1,2‡

-The efficacy of RYSTIGGO for the treatment of adult anti-AChR Ab+ and anti-MuSK Ab+ gMG patients was established in an up to 18-week, multicenter, randomized, double-blind, placebo-controlled study.
-In the study, 200 patients were randomized 1:1:1 to receive weight-tiered doses of RYSTIGGO (n=133), either 7 mg/kg of RYSTIGGO (n=66) or 10 mg/kg of RYSTIGGO (n=67), or placebo (n=67).1
+The efficacy of RYSTIGGO for the treatment of adult patients with anti-AChR Ab+ and anti-MuSK Ab+ gMG was established in an up to 18-week, multicenter, randomized, double-blind, placebo-controlled study.
+In the study, 200 patients were randomized 1:1:1 to receive weight-tiered doses of RYSTIGGO (n=133), either 7 mg/kg of RYSTIGGO (n=66) or 10 mg/kg of RYSTIGGO (n=67), or placebo (n=67).
+The study included a 4-week screening period and a 6-week treatment period followed by 8 weeks of observation.1

 EXPLORATORY SECONDARY endpoint